-Local laboratories must have internal Quality Assurance (QA) and Quality Control (QC) processes to ensure accurate LDMS entry.
-LDMS data are used by the Clinical Trials Hub Data Management and Statistical Support team to generate specimen repository reports and to reconcile data entered in LDMS with data entered on study case report forms (CRFs) and any other discrepancies noted.
+Local laboratories will have internal QA and quality control (QC) processes to ensure accurate LDMS entry.
+LDMS data are used by the Clinical Trials Hub Data Management and Statistical Support team to generate a specimen repository reports and to reconcile data entered in LDMS with data entered on study case report forms (CRFs) and any other discrepancies noted.

-9.5 Urine Testing
+9.6 Urine Testing

-9.5.1 Specimen Collection
+9.6.1 Specimen Collection